geneontology/go-fastapi/provision/production/PRODUCTION_PROVISION_README.md

 This guide describes the deployment of the `go-fastapi` stack to AWS using Terraform, ansible, and the "go-deploy" Python library.

 ## Prerequisites:
-Note: we have a docker-based environment with all these tools installed.
+**NOTE**: we have a docker-based environment with all these tools installed.

 #### software: